Business Processes and Systems: Mindmaps Your Key to Success

 Your business systems may be clearly written out, or they may just be your day-to-day actions that you go through without ever consciously thinking about it.
-Either way, they are critical to your success and profitability.
+Either way, they are critical to your success and profitability… especially if you have limited resources.

-One of the highest leverage activities you could do is to carefully review your business processes and systems to see where you can improve things, and also where you can system things so that other people can replicate the processes that you go through to manage various aspects of you business.
+One of the highest leverage activities you could do is to carefully review your business processes and systems to see where you can improve things, and also where you can systemize things so that other people can replicate the processes that you go through to manage various aspects of your business.

 Write Down Your Business Systems

 Start by writing down your business systems for all the various components of your business operations.
-Common systems include management systems, marketing systems, fulfillment systems, and product creation systems.
+Common systems include management systems, marketing systems, fulfillment systems, and product/content creation systems.

 Use a Mindmap format (or a flowchart) to map out these systems is relatively easy and there are great tools that can help you.
 Some free software or websites that we have used include: